spencerlwahlstrom/greatreads/README.md

 # Great Reads

 ### Great Reads is user friendly book app for rating books with friends.
 The application is built using python flask packages, and uses mysql database for storage.
+The web app features pages for Books, Authors, Genres, and Reviews.
+Each page displays the current contents from the site database, and has add, update, and delete features.

  ![alt text](https://github.com/spencerlwahlstrom/greatreads/blob/main/ERD.PNG)

+ sample data on book page.
  ![alt text](https://github.com/spencerlwahlstrom/greatreads/blob/main/books.PNG)

 # Quick start guide